-To remove members from user groups using:
+To remove members from user groups, you can use:

-- the IdM web UI, see the section called "Web UI: Removing a Member from a User Group" - the command line, see the section called "Command Line: Removing a Member from a User Group"
+- The IdM web UI (see the section called "Web UI: Removing a Member from a User Group") - The command line (see the section called "Command Line: Removing a Member from a User Group")

-Web UI: Adding a Member to a User Group
+Web UI: Adding a Member to a User or Host Group

-- 1. Click Identity → User Groups.

-- 2. Click the name of the user group.

-- 3. Depending on what kind of member you want to add, select Users, User Groups, or External.
+- 1. Click Identity → User Groups or Identity → Host Groups. - 2.
+Click the name of the group. - 3.
+Select the type of group member you want to add.
+For example, Users, User Groups, or External for user groups.

-User Group: group
+User G Group: gro up

-group is a member of:
+group mem bers: group is a member of:

-Settings User Groups Netgroups F Roles
+Users User Groups External Settings User Groups Netgroups Ro

+∂ Refresh 🛍 Delete 🕇 A dd

-UID Email address
+🗌 Use r login UID Email a address

-Settings User Groups Netgroups
+No entries 5.

-Figure 11.3.
+Figure 13.3.
 Adding User Group Members